-Matthew C. Armstrong has been a strategist and thought leader on public diplomacy and strategic communication for about ten years.
-He has experience working on traditional and emerging security issues with both civilian and military agencies in the U.S. and Europe, as well as journalists and news organizations, think tanks, and academia on three continents.
+Mr. Matt Armstrong is an author, lecturer, and strategist on public diplomacy and international media.
+He has worked on traditional and emerging security issues with both civilian and military government agencies, news organizations, think tanks, and academia across several continents.

-Mr. Armstrong chairs the Special Committee on the Voice of America in the 21st Century and is a member of the Board’s Advisory Committee.
-He also served as the chair of the Special Committee on the Future of Shortwave Broadcasting, which on August 1, 2014, issued its report, To Be Where the Audience Is; The Future of Shortwave.
+He chairs the Special Committee on the Voice of America in the 21st Century and is a member of the Board’s Advisory Committee.
+He also served as the chair of the Special Committee on the Future of Shortwave Broadcasting, which on August 1, 2014, issued its report, To Be Where the Audience Is: The Future of Shortwave.

 He was confirmed as member of the Broadcasting Board of Governors on August 1, 2013.